Wawel Chakra: Researches and speculations of geomants and dowsers

-According to Polish geomant and dowser Leszek Matela, there is unusual radiation there, both cosmic and terrestrial, emanated by subterrainian water veins ascending towards the chapel.

-The water veins flow deeply underground in the bedrock, lifting up beneath the chapel.
+According to Polish geomant and dowser Leszek Matela, there is unusual radiation there, both cosmic and terrestrial, emanated by subterranean water veins ascending towards the chapel.
+The water veins are to flow deeply underground in the bedrock, lifting up beneath the chapel.
 Consequently, the annular radiation occurs.
-The radiation is beneficial to human beings, unlike the radiation of usual water veins.
+The radiation is supposed to be beneficial to human beings, unlike the radiation of usual water veins.

-Additionally, this powerful radiation is intensified by the global Hartmann Grid and the diagonal Curry Grid.
-These two cosmic radiation networks distribute and intensify both earth and cosmic radiation, either negative (of water veins etc.) or positive of places of power.

-As many as seven ley lines cross at Wawel.
-They link Wawel to many other places of power, including Stonehenge, Jerusalem, Stara Zagora, Istanbul, Arkona, Rome, Vilnius.

-More research, statements, and speculations

-There is no simple analogy between human chakras and the chakras of the earth.
-There are more than seven Earth chakras, and they are nodes of Earth's subtle radiation network and subtle energy transformers.